viamrobotics/docs/content/en/docs/CONTRIBUTING.md

 **IMPORTANT**: By submitting a patch, you agree to license your work under the same license as that used by the project.

-## Triagers

-There is a [defined process](docs/developers/TRIAGING.md) to manage issues, because this helps to speed up releases and minimizes user pain.
-Triaging is a great way to contribute to Viam without having to write code.
-If you are interested, please [leave a comment here](https://github.com/hoodiehq/discussion/issues/50) asking to join the triaging team.

 ## Maintainers